 Over the last few decades, the international war on drugs has led to public health crises, mass incarceration, corruption, and black market–fueled violence.
 Governments have begun calling for a new approach, and reforms in some countries have spurred unprecedented momentum for change.
-Pressed by drug war–fatigued Latin American leaders, the UN General Assembly plans to hold a review of the drug control system April 19–21, 2016, in New York City.
+Pressed by drug war–fatigued Latin American leaders, the UN General Assembly held a review of the drug control system April 19–21, 2016, in New York City.

 What is UNGASS?

 The United Nations General Assembly Special Session, or UNGASS, is a meeting of UN member states to assess and debate global issues such as health, gender, or in this case, the world’s drug control priorities.
-The last time a special session on drugs was held, in 1998, its focus was the total elimination of drugs from the world.
+The previous time a special session on drugs was held, in 1998, its focus was the total elimination of drugs from the world.
 Today, political leaders and citizens are pushing to rethink that ineffective and dangerous approach.

 Why does this summit matter?

 International debates on drugs are rarely more than reaffirmations of the established system.
-But 2016 is different.
+But today, things are different.

 Never before have so many governments voiced displeasure with the international drug control regime.
 Never before, to this degree, have citizens put drug law reform on the agenda and passed regulatory proposals via referenda or by popular campaigns.
 Never before have the health benefits of harm reduction approaches—which prevent overdose and transmission of diseases like HIV—been clearer.
 For the first time, there is significant dissent at the local, national, and international levels.

-UNGASS 2016 is an unparalleled opportunity to put an end to the horrors of the drug war and instead prioritize health, human rights, and safety.
+UNGASS 2016 was an unparalleled opportunity to put an end to the horrors of the drug war and instead prioritize health, human rights, and safety.

 But what does a UN meeting like this have to do with ordinary people’s lives?